 Since completing my doula training and Ayudoula training, I have had the fortunate opportunity to work locally with mamas in Nevada County as well as with mamas throughout California, Arizona, Nevada, Massachusetts, Nevada, and Oregon.

-To all the mamas and families I have worked with, I am eternally grateful for the opportunity to learn, grow, and serve you during this incredible, intense, powerful, and transformative time in your lives.
+To all the mamas, birthing people, and families I have worked with, I am eternally grateful for the opportunity to learn, grow, and serve you during this incredible, intense, powerful, and transformative time in your lives.
 To all mamas out there, I am also grateful for your reflections and expertise as you transform into parents for your children and for our communities.

 You may have gathered that I am passionate about women having beautiful, empowering, and supported birthing experiences and transitions into motherhood.
 I am deeply honored to support families during the sacred window of transformation following pregnancy, birth, and postpartum.
 Congratulations on embarking on the journey, and birthing Blessings to you and your family!